mstksg/inCode/copy/entries/uncertainty.md

 ### What next?

-A simple extension of this would be to implement the monte carlo simulator I mentioned above, which is pretty straightforward to implement with the *[mwc-random][]* package.
+A simple extension of this would be to implement the Monte Carlo simulator I mentioned above, which is pretty straightforward to implement with the *[mwc-random][]* package.